A structure theorem for generalized-noncontextual ontological models: Preliminaries

-In this paper we will represent various types of theories as \emph{process theories}, which highlights the compositional structures within these theories.
-We will express certain relationships that hold between these process theories in terms of \emph{diagram-preserving maps}.
+In this paper we will represent various types of theories as \emph{process theories}~\cite{coecke2017picturing}, which highlights the compositional structures within these theories.
+We will express certain relationships that hold between these process theories in terms of \emph{diagram-preserving maps}\footnote{This work could also be presented in the language of category theory.
+In particular, process theories can be viewed as symmetric monoidal categories~\cite{coecke2017picturing} and diagram preserving maps as strong monoidal functors between them~\cite{mellies2006functorial}.}.
 We give a brief introduction to this formalism here.
 Readers who would like a deeper understanding of this approach can read, for example, Refs.~\cite{coecke2017picturing,coecke2015categorical,selbyReconstruction,gogioso2017categorical,schmid2020unscrambling}.

 A process theory $\mathcal{P}$ is specified by a collection of systems $A, B, C, ...$ and a collection of \emph{processes} on these systems.
 We will represent the processes diagrammatically, e.g.,